prismicio/nodejs-sdk/README.md

 This is a blank [NodeJS](http://nodejs.org/) (using [express](http://expressjs.com/)) project that will connect to any prismic.io repository, and trivially list its documents.
 It uses the prismic.io JavaScript development kit, and provides a few helpers to integrate with [express](http://expressjs.com/).

+If you want to access Prismic.io directly from the browser, check out [Javascript kit](https://github.com/prismicio/javascript-kit) and the [jQuery starter](https://github.com/prismicio/javascript-jquery-starter).

 ### Getting started

 #### Launch the starter project